 This sounds stupid, but it really makes a huge difference.
 Imaging in a dark sky location with no lights is an ideal situation.
 A perfectly dark sky does not require the use of manmade light pollution filters nor does the environment limit the image that can be taken.
 Light pollution and location does dictate to the imager how dark a star can be to image.

 For example, a dark sky site can allow somebody with a DSLR to take a picture of the Milky Way with an unmodified DSLR, tripod, and a wide angle camera lens.
 However, in the city, to take a picture of the stars, one would definitely require a light pollution filter, which start at $40.
 Therefore, the site limits the potential targets.

 Being the imaging capturing device, cameras are a way to bring out the colors and sights of the target.
 Whatever type of camera used, there are basic features that affect the image capturing device including ISO, megapixels, battery life, colors, features, and colors.
-ISO determines how XYZ.
+ISO determines how much light the camera sensor takes in.
 The megapixels can determine whatever.
 Battery life is super important to tell how long one can take pictures for.
 The type of camera determines the colors, and features available.